tjend/terraform-module-cloudflare/README.md

 ## Verify DNS Record Count

 This module will check, by default, that the dns record count at Cloudflare matches the number of records in `var.domains`.
 This allows you to detect any manually added records.
+Details will be output for any extra records found (to make importing easier).

 If you manage records outside of Terraform, you can disable this check by passing in `verify-dns-record-count = false` to the module.